separator

 NOTES:

-- Standard shipping on the above is First Class or Airmail.
+- Standard shipping on the above is uninsured First Class, for international, insured and expedited shipping options, see below...

 - Payments via Paypal eChecks subject to a 3-4 day delay in shipping until the eCheck clears